-When an e-book is made available free-of-charge, it relieves students of the burden of textbook costs, enables access for scholars, and dramatically expands global readership.
-In appreciation of your funding an open-access title, you'll be acknowledged in perpetuity within the book and in publicity about the book.
+When an e-book is made available free of charge, it relieves students of the burden of textbook costs, enables access for scholars, and dramatically expands global readership.
+In appreciation of your funding an open-access title, you'll be acknowledged within the book and in publicity about the book.

 Digital Preservation Lab residency

 Sponsor a graduate or undergraduate student to support the work of our Digital Preservation Lab for a semester.
 This allows us to introduce the profession to a new generation, while increasing the library's ability to convert legacy media and ensure scholarly access to information.
 Materials include a variety of formats from floppy disks to legacy hard drives.
 In appreciation of your generosity, the semester-long position can be named in honor of you or a loved one (e.g., the Jane Doe Resident in Digital Preservation).

 Light bleaching is a technique used by conservators to gently lighten discolored paper or reduce stains on maps, prints, and other documents.
 A light-bleaching station in the Conservation Lab, using light banks designed for indoor plant culture, would allow safe, controlled treatment, even in the depths of a Michigan winter.